xserban/mtorch/README.md

-Historical considerations:
+##### Historical considerations:

 This project started with a few changes to the project [pytorch-template](https://github.com/victoresque/pytorch-template), but evolved into a stand-alone framework, with deep structural changes:

 * Everything is written in an OOP fashion - each loss, metric, trainer is a class which inherits from a base class.
+* There is a new 'datasets' module used to load data not included pytorch.
-* New loss functions must implement a 'forwarward' function, similar to nn.Module in pytorch.
+* New loss functions are now defined as classes and must implement a 'forward' function, similar to the nn.Module in pytorch.
-*
+* New metrics are now defined as classes and must implement a 'forward' function, similar to the nn.Module in pytorch.
+* It is easier to write models using the included building blocks.
+The models are more modular now.
 * New Trainers can easily be written and configured in the .json file.
 * Testing can also be done during training.
 * Logging is rebuild in order to make it easy to add new loggers.
 The old project only allowed tensorboard.
 This project also implements [sacred](https://github.com/IDSIA/sacred).
 * Logging is improved so we can either log at the end of one epoch or at the end of each batch.
-* New loggers
+* The loggers are now defined as classes.
+Besides tensorboard, sacred was added.
 * More models + configs (with new to come, feel free to add any)